The Baltic Sea Region Testing Ground Facility

 The Baltic Sea Region Testing Ground Facility (TGF) is a regional carbon finance facility structured as a Public Private Partnership between Governments and private sector utilities and industrial companies in the Baltic Sea Region.
-It is a compliance vehicle which purchases AAUs and ERUs from energy related and other projects on behalf of its investors.
+It is a compliance vehicle which purchases ERUs (and some AAUs) from energy related and other projects on behalf of its investors.

-In September 2003 an intergovernmental agreement, the Testing Ground Agreement, was concluded between several of the governments in the Baltic Sea Region establishing a regional Testing Ground for Joint Implementation with the aim to stimulate an early follow-up of the Kyoto Protocol and to help the countries of the Baltic Sea Region to position themselves favorably in respect of fulfilling their own commitments under the Kyoto Protocol.
+The Testing Ground Agreement, an intergovernmental agreement, was concluded in September 2003 between several of the governments in the Baltic Sea Region establishing a regional Testing Ground for Joint Implementation with the aim to stimulate an early follow-up of the Kyoto Protocol and to help the countries of the Baltic Sea Region to position themselves favourably in respect of fulfilling their own commitments under the Kyoto Protocol.
 The countries participating in the Testing Ground cooperation are Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Russia and Sweden.

-As a part of the Testing Ground cooperation a new fund, the Testing Ground Facility (TGF), was established at the end of December 2003, to provide financial assistance to investment projects by purchasing emission reduction credits.
+As a part of the Testing Ground cooperation the Testing Ground Facility (TGF), was established at the end of December 2003, to provide financial assistance to investment projects by purchasing emission reduction credits.

-Following the closure of the second subscription on 31st March 2006, the TGF now has a total fund capital of 35 million.
+Following the closure of the second subscription on 31st March 2006, the TGF’s total fund capital reached EUR 35 million.
 The principal investors are:

 The TGF invests in projects with a potential for delivering cost-effective ERUs (according to Article 6 of the Kyoto Protocol) and AAUs (according to Article 17 of the Kyoto Protocol) for the account of the investors.

-credits.
-In the aggregate, these projects are generating 42% of the credits expected by the end of 2011.
-The Russian portfolio has been subject to regulatory and contractual delays and uncertainties following further changes in domestic legislation in Russia.
+The Russian portfolio has been subject to regulatory and contractual delays and uncertainties following changes in domestic legislation in Russia, but credit transactions have been successfully completed in 2013 from two projects.

-In total, the Facility has committed, in the form of Emission Reductions Purchase Agreements (ERPAs), to buy 2.98 million tonnes of CO2 equivalents of emission reductions.
-So far, all non Russian projects have generated to date 1.07 million ERUs, equivalent to 31% of the fund capital.
-The bulk of these have been distributed to TGF investors.
+In total, the TGF has committed through the ERPAs, to buy 2.87 million tonnes of CO2 equivalents of emission reductions.
+So far, projects have generated to date 2.63 million ERUs (with some AAUs).
+Most of these credits have been distributed to TGF investors.

 Manager, Carbon Finance and Funds, e-mail: kari.hamekoski(at)nefco.fi